 The MAXIMUM WINDOW parameter is optional and, by default, takes the network value.
-See the RSX-11 PSI Network-specific Information for the network value of this parameter.
+See the RSX-11 PSI Network-Specific Information for the network value of this parameter.

-2.5.6 PSI Circuit Parameters
+2.5.6 RSX-11 PSI Circuit Parameters

-If you configured a PSI capability into your system, you can modify certain information that you specified during network generation by using the DEFINE CIRCUIT command with the parameters listed for PSI circuits in Table 2-6.
+If you configured an RSX-11 PSI capability into your system, you can modify certain information that you specified during network generation by using the DEFINE CIRCUIT command with the parameters listed for RSX-11 PSI circuits in Table 2-6.
 If you use this command to modify the association of a PVC with a local DTE, the same DTE address must be specified in the protocol module.
 See the CFE DEFINE MODULE X25-PROTOCOL command in the DECnet-RSX Guide to Network Management Utilities.
 Note that both the packet and window size parameters were set to defaults for the PSDN to which the circuit's DTE is connected.
-Consult the RSX-11 PSI Network-specific Information manual for details of these values before you modify them.
-For more information on window and packet size parameters see Section 2.5.5.5.
+Consult the documentation on your specific RSX-11 PSI network for details of these values before you modify them.
+For more information on window and packet size parameters see Section 2.5.5.

-PSI channels.
+RSX-11 PSI channels.
 All virtual circuits for a DTE are multiplexed over the physical link between the DTE and the network interface (DCE).
 Each virtual circuit has a logical channel over which data is transmitted at both the DTE and DCE interfaces.
 Each channel is identified by a unique reference number called a logical channel number (LCN).
 Each DTE assigns a channel to the virtual circuit and recognizes the virtual circuit only by the LCN that identifies that channel.
 You use the CHANNELS parameter of the DEFINE MODULE X25-PROTOCOL command to associate the LCN with the DTE.